NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 well-distributed interest points.

-Normally, the sparse interest points produced with bundle adjustment so far can be used.
-For most precise work, dense and uniformly distributed interest points can be necessary.
-This is discussed in :numref:`dense_ip`.
+Normally, the sparse interest points produced with bundle adjustment so far can be used. *For most precise work, dense and uniformly distributed interest points produced from disparity are necessary* (:numref:`dense_ip`).

 For example, if the input dataset consists of 6 overlapping stereo pairs, stereo can be run between each left image and every other right image, producing 36